adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 }
 ```

-The next query requires a project id, and MFG Data Model API works with its unique value for the project id.
-That's why it exposes the usual project id inside the `alternativeRepresentations` field.
+The next query requires a project id, and **MFG Data Model API** works with its unique value for the project id.
+That's why it exposes the usual project id inside the `alternativeIdentifiers` field.
 We are not going to use the alternative representation for the projects in this tutorial but is always good to know how to retrieve it.
-You'll need it if you want to connect with Data Management APIs, for instance.
+You'll need it if you want to connect with **Data Management APIs**, for instance.

-### Step 3 - Listing Designs
+## Step 3 - Listing Designs

 Usually inside a project, we have a complete structure of folders separating files according to project phase, disciplines, teams, etc...
-You might be used to traverse this folder structure to reach your items level, but that isn't necessary when we use MFG Data Model API.
+You might be used to traverse this folder structure to reach your items level, but that isn't necessary when we use **MFG Data Model API**.